Clomid (Clomifene Citrate)

 Seek immediate medical attention if you experience:

-- Allergic reactions (difficulty breathing, swelling of face, lips, throat, or tongue)
+- swelling of the face, lips, throat or tongue

 Important Warnings